Mechanical hysterons with tunable interactions of general sign

-\textit{Hysteron design.---} Figure~\ref{fig:1}A illustrates the basic bistable unit in our system: a rigid bar that is free to rotate about a central pivot.
-The bar is corralled between two posts that restrict its angle to an interval, $[\theta^-,\theta^+]$, with $\theta=0$ corresponding to vertical.
-We achieve precise, low-friction rotation using a radial steel ball bearing with the bearing grease removed.
-A spring of stiffness $k_1$ and rest length $x_{k_1,0}$ attaches to the bar a distance $L$ from the pivot; the other end of this spring attaches to a long steel shaft at a location $x_1$ along its length.
-The shaft translates freely along its axis via two linear bearings.
-The $x$-position of this shaft, $\gamma$, will serve as the global mechanical drive.
+\textbf{Hysteron design.} Figure~\ref{fig:1}A illustrates the basic bistable unit in our system: a rigid bar that is free to rotate about a central pivot.
+The bar is corralled between two posts that restrict its angle to an interval, $[\theta^-,\theta^+]$, with $\theta=0^\circ$ along the $y$-axis.
+A spring of stiffness $k_1$ and rest length $x_0$ attaches to the bar a distance $L$ from the pivot; the other end of this spring attaches to a long steel rod that translates freely along its axis via two linear bearings.
+The $x$-position of this rod, $\gamma$, serves as the global mechanical drive.
 All springs used in the experiments behave linearly, which we verify by measuring their force-versus-displacement curves when pulling up on a known mass resting on an electronic balance (Fig.~\ref{fig:1}B).
+We analyze these data to measure $k$ and $x_0$ for each spring used in the experiment.

-Before investigating multiple coupled rotors, we consider the stability of a single rotor.
-Starting with the driving rod on the far left and gradually moving it to the right, the rotor begins in the ($-$) state where $\theta=\theta^-$, but becomes unstable and jumps to the ($+$) state ($\theta=\theta^+$) when the line running through the spring passes the pivot point of the rod.
-This transition occurs when the horizontal displacement of the driving rod, $\gamma$, exceeds a threshold $\gamma^+ = -y\tan \theta^-$.
+We first consider the stability of a single rotor.
+Starting with the driving rod on the far left and gradually moving it to the right, the rotor begins in the ($-$) state where $\theta=\theta^-$, but becomes unstable and jumps to the ($+$) state ($\theta=\theta^+$) when the spring crosses the pivot point of the rod.
+This transition occurs when the $x$-position of the driving rod, $\gamma$, exceeds a threshold $\gamma^+ = -y\tan \theta^-$, where $y$ is the fixed distance from the driving rod to the rotor pivots.
 Likewise, the rotor flips to $(-)$ when $\gamma < \gamma^- = -y\tan \theta^+$.
 The rotor is thus a hysteron: it is monostable outside the interval $[\gamma^-,\gamma^+]$ and it is bistable within (Fig.~\ref{fig:1}C).
+We may move this interval of stability by shifting the position $x_i$ where hysteron $i$ couples to the driving rod (where $x_i=0$ corresponds to no shift).
+Supplementary Movie 1 shows these basic behaviors for a pair of uncoupled rotors.